 8. The cars you do drive are always really great cars.
 If you don’t own a car then you usually only drive rental cars, borrowed cars, or cars from a car share program like Zipcar.
 These cars are typically in good shape.
 They’re clean.
 They’re fairly new.
 They’re comfortable.
 That’s a lot more than I can say about a lot of the cars I had when I was a car owner!

 9. You get to be conscious about your choice to drive.
 One of the things I aim for in my own life is to make conscious decisions rather than just doing things out of habit.
 When you don’t have a car, you get more focused on the reasons that you might want a car.
 If you do decide to get one again, it will be a conscious choice that’s rooted in your inner beliefs and needs rather than just something you do because you’ve always done it.

 10. You get to set a good example for the future.
 Cars create a lot of problems for our environment and society.
 Unfortunately, it’s hard to give yours up because society is structured in such a way that most of us feel that we need our cars to get around.
 Making a change in your own life will set an example for others to make changes as well.

-There are a lot of great cars out there and I continue to be interested in the new cars that are being created today.
+There are a lot of great cars out there and I continue to be interested in the new cars that are being manufactured today.
 I’m not anti-car at all.
 However, I do think that life is generally improved if you are able to live in a city and a situation that makes it possible for you to live without a car.
-It’s not right for everyone but it’s definitely offered a lot of benefits to me!
+It’s not right for everyone, but it’s definitely offered a lot of benefits to me!